-2020 Drilling Program Underway at Johnson Tract Project
+2020 Drilling Program at Johnson Tract Project Completed

-HighGold began its Johnson Tract drilling program in early July 2020 with two drills to test five planned drill targets in and around the main JT deposit.
-Later in July a third drill was added and the program expanded to a minimum of 15,000 meters to accelerate exploration during the 2020 field season.
-To date, no assays results have been received; assay lab turn-around times are anticipated to be slower than normal due to an industry-wide surge in mineral exploration combined with Covid-related impacts.
+HighGold began its Johnson Tract drilling program on July 1st, 2020 with two drills to test five planned drill targets in and around the main JT deposit.
+Later in July, a third drill was added, and the program expanded to a minimum of 15,000 meters to accelerate exploration during the 2020 field season.
+At the close of the program, 16,420 meters were drilled (33 holes).
+To date, results for ten (10) holes have been received and released with the remainder pending.
+Highlight intersections from results released to date included: